 - Will anyone else be included in the day-to-day decision making process?

-Before you can start profiting, your business obviously needs customers.
-Building a strong community presence is a very important step to breaking into the existing bakery market.
-You need to explain and develop the steps you will take to reach potential customers.
+Before you can start profiting, your business needs a solid strategy for entering the market and attracting customers.
+Building a strong community presence is a very important step to entering the existing bakery market.
+It’s in this section that you should explain and develop the steps you will take to reach potential customers.